Divorce Attorney in Wausau, WI and the Surrounding Areas

 At Schmidt & Schmidt, our divorce lawyers in Wausau, WI believe in an approach using tact, diplomacy, reason and compassion to help all parties concerned come to a realistic agreement.
 In our experience, people who are getting a divorce have enough charged emotions happening and don’t need any fuel added to the fires already burning.

 An uncontested divorce is where the two sides are able to come to an agreement, this contract is called a Marital Settlement Agreement.
-This contract is then made apart of your divorce and it becomes an order in your final divorce decree.
+This contract is then made a part of your divorce and it becomes an order in your final divorce decree.
+Your

 Sometimes a divorce catches one party off guard, a complete surprise.
 Or one party has committed a breach of the marriage causing a complete breakdown of trust, respect and love.